msuhardi/ogp-hfpg/_hack-for-public-good-2024/2024 Projects/Pair Search.md

 any legal research use-cases).</p>
 <p><strong>Going from Search to Recommendations</strong>
 </p>
-<p>The next goal for our search engine is to fully leverage our control over
+<p>The next goal for our search engine is to fully leverage the search index
-the entire search system by utilizing the search index not just for direct queries but also for enhancing discovery and recommendations.
+we've built for not just direct queries, but also for enhancing discovery and recommendations.
 By analyzing search patterns, user interactions, and content relationships within our index, we can proactively surface relevant content and personalized suggestions.</p>
 <p>This approach will transform the search experience from being purely query-driven
 to becoming a dynamic platform for content discovery, tailored to meet individual user needs and preferences, thereby enriching user engagement